-For a number of years, Arman has been annually recommended by various international rating agencies, including Chambers, Legal500 and asialaw Profiles, who highly evaluate Arman's achievements, for example:

-"Arman Berdalin wins prise for his sound corporate and M&A experience.
+For a number of years, Arman has been annually recommended by various international rating agencies, including Chambers, Legal500 and asialaw Profiles, who highly evaluate Arman's achievements, for example: "Arman Berdalin wins prise for his sound corporate and M&A experience.
 He has made a mark in this field both as a lawyer and as a scholar.
 Interviewees are impressed with his determination, organizational skills and flair at presenting matters".

 For example, he successfully initiated, together with other leading Kazakhstan lawyers, a public association of Kazakhstan commercial lawyers - Kazakhstan Bar Association (KazBar).
-As one of the key contributors to such cooperation and as a member of the KazBar Management Board, Arman has been admitted to the Interdepartmental Lawdrafting Commission of the Kazakhstan Government.

 Arman regularly makes presentations at conferences both inside and outside Kazakhstan, and conducts seminars and workshops on the most pressing legal and practical issues (e.g. Samruk-Kazyna Corporate University and Kazakhstan Institute of Management, Economics and Strategic Research).
-Arman also gives open and inhouse seminars for such major market players as Philip Morris Kazakhstan, KazMunayGas and others.
+Arman also gives open and in-house seminars for such major market players as Philip Morris Kazakhstan, KazMunayGas and others.